 1. Every customer outcome should be concluded with a value realization step.
-Have the customer specifically acknowledge that they’ve seen the value in order to close the loop.
+Have the customer specifically acknowledge that they’ve seen the value to close the loop.

 2. Develop a process around a success plan handoff pre to post-sales.
 Determine what a successful outcome means to a customer and how that will be calculated.
 This needs to be specific and point to the ‘why’ in the purchase decision. (i.e. ‘Increase user engagement’ is not as helpful as ‘Increase user engagement from 60% to 75% in the next six months’).
 You need to hold sales accountable for delivering this information as part of closing the sale.

 3. When building your customer journey, segment by customer outcome (rather than things like size, etc).
 This will help drive your journey to provide steps to achieve a specific outcome, rather than for a generic growth mindset.

 5. A CSM needs to be thoughtful in proving value.
 Irit also discussed how you should aim to come into Quarterly Business Review (QBR) and increase perceived value.
 One way to do this is to show the possibility of ‘what you could do’ (i.e. show additional use cases and outcomes).
 Even if a customer doesn’t move forward with all of the ideas presented, you illuminate the potential impacts of your product and your product is viewed as more valuable.

 6. Don’t bring feedback to a product – bring data.

 7. Chen Ben-Attar from AppsFlyer spent some time talking with me and I thought his quote was pretty spot-on: “EBR is the pulse of the business”.
 If you aren’t with the right contacts, setting the agenda for the next 3-6 months, then it is not a true EBR.